NuNetwork/documentation/_kb/parametric-orderbook.md

 ---
 ## Introduction

-Before NuBot v0.3.1, the used to put all the available liquidity in a large single order, according to the initial design outlined in the whitepaper.
+Before NuBot v0.3.1, we used to put all the available liquidity in a large single order, according to the initial design outlined in the whitepaper.
 Starting from NuBot v0.3.2 and following the evolution of liquidity operation (read community discussions  [one](https://discuss.nubits.com/t/finalized-evolution-of-liquidity-operations/618) - [two](https://discuss.nubits.com/t/nubits-trading-walls-design-features-and-the-improvements-chinese/1066) - [three](https://discuss.nubits.com/t/closed-motion-to-cease-shareholder-funded-nbt-ppc-operations/702) ) the bot implements the [multi-tier liquidity model](https://docs.nubits.com/nubits-liquidity/).

 In this model, NuBot places the vertical walls at the best price (Tier1) along with a tail of orders distributed at premium prices and controlled by bot operators : the parametric order book.